 We would like to thank everyone who took the time to make a submission on the proposals.
 We received more than 70 submissions.

-The feedback from this consultation will inform the Government’s decision on the proposed regime for climate-related financial disclosures.
+The feedback from this consultation informed the Government’s decision on the proposed regime for climate-related financial disclosures.

 - Low-emissions Economy report (PDF, 8,7 MB) [New Zealand Productivity Commission website]

 - Transitioning to a low emissions future: The Government response to the Productivity Commission’s Low Emissions Economy report (The Climate Action Plan)

 - Sustainable Finance Forum interim report 2019 (PDF, 2.3 MB) [Aotearoa Circle website]